Complementary colors: In color theory

 Other scientists looked more closely at the use of complementary colors.
 In 1828, the French chemist Eugene Chevreul, making a study of the manufacture of Gobelin tapestries to make the colors brighter, demonstrated scientifically that "the arrangement of complementary colors is superior to any other harmony of contrasts".
 His 1839 book on the subject, De la loi du contraste simultané des couleurs et de l'assortiment des objets colorés, showing how complementary colors can be used in everything from textiles to gardens, was widely read in Germany, France and England, and made complementary colors a popular concept.
 The use of complementary colors was further publicized by the French art critic Charles Blanc in his book Grammaire des arts et du dessin (1867) and later by the American color theorist Ogden Rood in his book Modern Chromatics (1879).
 These books were read with great enthusiasm by contemporary painters, particularly Georges Seurat and Vincent van Gogh, who put the theories into practice in their paintings.

-In 2022 a team from Los Alamos National Laboratory found that three dimensional perceptual color space is not Riemannian, as has been widely accepted since being proposed by Reimann and furthered by Helmholtz and Schroedinger.
+In 2022 a team from Los Alamos National Laboratory found that three dimensional perceptual color space is not Riemannian, as has been widely accepted since being proposed by Riemann and furthered by Helmholtz and Schroedinger.
 They conducted comparative tests with human subjects using 'two-alternative forced choice' tasks for greater accuracy.
 They found large color differences were perceived as less distant than the sum of all distances within them.
-When these perceived distances are plotted it results in a non-Euclidian color space.
+When these perceived distances are plotted it results in a non-Euclidean color space.
 This finding most strongly impacts analogous color pairings, as the distance between colors grows larger as you zoom in on an area of color space.
 They conclude there would need to be changes to the color standard used by the International Commission of Weights and Measures, to account for diminishing perceptual returns on color spacings.